1984 Canadian federal election: Other parties

-The Social Credit Party, which for a long time had been the country's fourth-largest (and occasionally even third-largest) party, suffered a massive drop-off in support from the previous election, in which they had already lost a major share of the vote and all their remaining MPs.
+The Social Credit Party, which for a long time had been the country's fourth-largest (and occasionally even third-largest) party, suffered a massive drop-off in support from the previous election, in which it had already lost a major share of the vote and all of its remaining MPs.
 Having performed poorly in various by-elections in the years that followed, the party suffered a blow to its image in June 1983, when the party executive voted to re-admit a faction led by Holocaust denier James Keegstra.
 Party leader Martin Hattersley resigned in protest.
+He was replaced on an interim basis by Ken Sweigard, who publicly endorsed Keegstra's role in the party (if not his personal views) and allowed him to run as the Social Credit candidate in Red Deer.
+This, along with Sweigard instituting a new party-wide policy of not engaging with the press, caused the drop in support that had begun at the previous election to accelerate dramatically.

 In Quebec, most of the support which had helped keep the party viable in its final years turned to the Progressive Conservatives.
-The party essentially disappeared there—even among ridings the party had won as recently as 1979, it could field only one candidate (who finished in last place).
-What remained of Social Credit essentially reverted to being a western-based party, which was only able to run 52 candidates in 51 ridings (with two Socreds standing in a British Columbia seat).
-It was its second-smallest slate since first running candidates east of Manitoba four decades earlier, and barely enough to allow Social Credit to retain its party registration.
+The party essentially disappeared there, essentially reverting to being a western-based party.

+What remained of the party was in such a state that it was unable to hold a leadership convention as originally planned in September 1983, extending Swiegard's interim leadership to 1986.
+Social Credit thus entered the election in a precarious position.
+It had not had a full-time leader in over a year, and was only able to run 52 candidates in 51 ridings (with two Socreds standing in a British Columbia seat), its second-smallest slate since first running candidates east of Manitoba four decades earlier, and barely enough to allow Social Credit to retain its party registration.
+Even among Quebec ridings it had won as recently as 1979, it only fielded one candidate.

 The party lost 92 percent of its vote from 1980 and dropped from fourth place to ninth in the popular vote.
+None of its candidates came remotely close to being elected; its lone candidate in its former Quebec stronghold finished last.
 For all intents and purposes, this was the end of Social Credit as a viable national party.
 It would make a desultory final appearance in 1988 before collapsing altogether in 1993.